 Mus Rattus is of course, the mouse.
 The name Mus rattus was the former name for the black rat.
 In addition, plenty of its clothes give off a "cute" vibe.

 D+B (Dangerous Bull) represents the ox.
 Some of its clothes are cowboy-themed to go with the bull, too.
 Club wear in addition to ice psyches also reference a belief that Ox signs that are born in winter are granted with a life of ease and little labor.

 Take a wild guess as to what Tigre Punks symbolizes.

 Dragon Couture obviously symbolizes the dragon.
 In contrast to Tigre Punks' grunge punk style, their clothing and pins are very Eastern-inspired.
 (Its main store is also in Hong Kong).

 If you know enough Greek Mythology, "Pegasos" was the name of a winged horse sired by Poseidon.
 Hence the brand Pegaso symbolizing the horse.
 (Being upper-class fashionable, its main store is in Milan).

 Sheep Heavenly represents the sheep/ram, evident in its Moe clothes.

 Jupiter of the Monkey represents the monkey, possibly also the legend of the Monkey King if you take into account that in Roman Mythology Jupiter was king of the gods.

-"Pavo Real" is Gratuitous Spanish for peacock, making the brand Pavo Real representative of the rooster.
+"Pavo Real" is Gratuitous Spanish for peacock, but it translates literally to "Royal Chicken", making the brand Pavo Real representative of the rooster.

 Natural Puppy is of course, representative of the dog.